Our Services for Flat Conversion

 With years of experience bringing flat conversion ideas to life, we are able to ensure that your space is used well, so you can have all the necessary rooms exactly as you want them.
 Whether you already have a design idea in mind or you would like us to help you to bring it to life, we are here to help every step of the way.

 At Extension Architecture, we can show you our previous work that we have done, from the floor plans through to the finished product, so you can see how we transform a property into a flat conversion.
 We can even organise a consultation with you to help you to get the professional advice you need.
-Simply fill out our easy online form and we will then be able to provide you with a quote for the work.
+Simply fill out our easy online form or use our house extension cost calculator for a quote.
 The more information you provide us with, the more accurate your quote will be.
 If you would like to find out more information about our flat conversions, don’t hesitate to get in touch with our team, today.

 Frequently Asked Questions about Flat Conversion